“Can we live here forever?” “我们可以一直活在这里吗?”, 2023

 Hand-painted bamboo curtain, wire, aluminum alloy, magnets

-Beaded bamboo curtains became popular with décor trends that incorporate symbols of zen philosophy and the fantasia of trans-Pacific cultures emerged throughout the 20th century.
+Beaded bamboo curtains became popular with décor trends that incorporate symbols of Eastern philosophy and the fantasia of East and South-East Asian and cultures emerged throughout the 20th century.
 Popular imagery on curtains include ying-yang symbols, Buddhas, bamboo, tropical trees, waterfalls, islands, and beaches.
-Orientalist motifs and lands were often conjured as a form of escapism and fantasy just as these curtains give the illusion that one can walk through to another world.
+These motifs and lands were often conjured as a form of escapism and fantasy as these curtains give the illusion that one can walk through to another world.

 Negative space fills the gaps between the painted beads as they sway in the air, portraying an illusive portal to a Mount Lu that exists somewhere between a memory and a desire, where nostalgia mingles with amnesia.